The flashrom project is proud of a friendly and encouraging atmosphere.

 - We're dealing with hardware with lots of undocumented pitfalls.
 It can happen that you did everything right, but it still does not work for you.

 - It's not the user's fault if something goes wrong.
-Don't blame the user unless he/she explicitly acted against the advice given.
+Don't blame the user unless they explicitly acted against the advice given.

 - If you feel like you have been treated in an unfair way, we want to hear about it so we can fix it.
 Our arbitration committee (Carl-Daniel Hailfinger <email@example.com> and Stefan Reinauer <firstname.lastname@example.org>) can be contacted directly and will listen to you.
 If you don't get a response within a few days, your mail was probably lost.
 Feel free to resend your mail to another member of the arbitration committee in that case.